 - Melbourne: June 20

-Grab an excellent barista coffee, while you register for two big days of developer goodness.
+Grab an excellent barista coffee, while you register for two big days of front end development goodness.

 John Allsopp, Web Directions